HERE are two pictures from Harvey's Tannery (one

 "The man with a trilby on the

-back row is Doug Merrill, and to his right is Henry Myford with his back
+back row is Doug Merrill, and to his right is Henry Myford with

-in front of Doug Merrill, is Walter Lloyd and the youngster to the left
+and in front of Doug Merrill, is Walter

-is Len (Twiggy) Mason."
+Lloyd and the youngster to the left is Len (Twiggy) Mason."

 Can website visitors